THIS IS IVF!

 Preliminary evaluation for IVF must include evaluation of the uterus and fallopian tubes, preferably by hysterosalpingogram (HSG, x-ray of the uterus and tubes) or sono-hysterogram (ultrasound with fluid).
 Abnormalities of the uterus such as fibroids, polyps, scar tissue, or distortions from birth must be repaired before the IVF procedure.
 If the female partner is older than age 35, evaluation of her ovarian reserve should be performed, usually by a blood test for the hormones AMH and FSH and assessment of antral follicles by ultrasound.
 Poor or marginal ovarian function merits serious consideration for alternatives to IVF such as egg donation or adoption.
 A special semen analysis performed under the same conditions as during the IVF process (the semen “IVF screen”) should help in determining whether conventional IVF, or IVF with intracytoplasmic sperm injection (ICSI), is appropriate.

 The IVF process usually lasts 7 weeks.
 The female partner will be seen only twice or three times during the first 5 weeks.
-These 5 weeks are the “ovarian suppression” period, where usually birth control pills (3 weeks) and Lupron daily injections (2 weeks) are taken.
+These 5 weeks are the “ovarian suppression” period, where usually birth control pills (3 weeks) are taken.
 In the first few days of the designated menstrual period for cycle start, the patient is seen for an ultrasound and transfer catheter trial.
 This is called “mapping and mock cannulation“, a “dress rehearsal” to the actual embryo transfer on week 7.
 Four to five weeks later, another ultrasound is performed (“suppression check“) to ascertain that the ovaries are now at a state of rest prior to stimulation with fertility injections.

 Will it hurt?